Other than my technical skills, this is why you should hire me for your web project.

-A common misconception with working with freelancers is that is risky – maybe if you choose a newly established freelancer.
+A common misconception with working with freelancers is that is risky – while that maybe if you choose a newly established freelancer.

 Due to the processes that agencies provide, you may find that the project timeline is longer than you expect.

 A freelancer that manages their time well can often beat an agency on turnaround time.